ethryx/click.fishing/README.md

-# Multiplayer Cookie Clicker
+# Fishing "Cookie Clicker"

-This is a multiplayer cookie clicker built with React.js.
+This is a "cookie clicker" with weekly tournaments built with React / Flux.

 It uses **gulp** to build, watch and transform the files for both development and production.